psolymos/moosecounter/inst/shiny/docs.md

 ### Explore Predictions

+In this window, you can subset the data you want to explore by specifying the column defining the group and then the groups you want to keep.
+By default all data is displayed (**this only applies to the display, the download contains all data**).

-In this window, you can pick different calculated values to display on the map.
-You can adjust the number of colour bins to ensure the best differentiation.
+For the map, you can pick different calculated values to display.
+You can also adjust the number of colour bins to ensure the best differentiation.

 For example, the starting value shows you “observed values” which are